YouTube AdSense Revenue Optimization

 Complete Content Ownership

 For musicians this means ownership of both the publishing and recording rights.
 If performing a cover song, the song needs to be properly licensed from the publisher so that you avoid a copyright claim from the publisher which severely impacts channel monetization revenue and execution of this strategy.

 There are two components of this service that we consider to be proprietary

 - The campaign build out structure, account settings used, targeting parameters, ad group segmentation, levers being utilized, etc.

 - Our process of blending and optimizing data for our revenue KPI.
-This includes our entire rules based and machine learning system, access to our Python programming, any details pertaining to the optimization process, or our constant approach to improving our tools, logic, decision-trees, and overall results.
+This includes our entire rules based and machine learning system, access to our Python programming, any details pertaining to the optimization process, or our constant, iterative approach to improving our tools, logic, decision-trees, and overall results.

 We have conducted hundreds of experiments as part of this strategy development and consider it a competitive advantage for our agency to retain this information internally.

 Clients will have full reporting access via custom built reports in Google Data Studio from integrated data bridges; campaign overview, country reports, engagement reports, and other custom reports with data that is pulled and refreshed daily from the Google Ads and YouTube API.
 We will be able to build out custom reporting needs for each client with Data Studio.